Eugieno/Lingo/README.md

 ## User Story
 ```

-* The game's purpose is to challenge players to make connections between words, expand their vocabulary, and think creatively.
+* The game's purpose is to challenge players to make connections between words.
+* Expand their vocabulary.
+* Think creatively.
-* With multiple levels of difficulty and a variety of categories to choose from, LINGO offers a unique and entertaining way to have fun while exercising their brain.
+* With multiple levels of difficulty.
+*  variety of categories to choose from, LINGO offers a unique and entertaining way to have fun while exercising their brain.
 * Whether you're a language enthusiast or just looking for a fun and challenging game, come and have a LINGO .

 ```